TIBHannover/FAIR-R/_episodes/03-func-R.md

 > 2. If `mySum(3)` returns 13, why does `mySum(input_2 = 3)` return an error?
 {: .challenge}

-### Testing and Documenting
+### Interactive Testing

 Once we start putting things in functions so that we can re-use them, we need to start testing that those functions are working correctly.
-To see how to do this, let's write a function to center a dataset around a particular value:
+To see how to do this, let's write a function to center a dataset around a particular value.
+Please create a new file for this and save it as `center.R`.

 ~~~